Mardie Station

-Mardie Station is a pastoral lease and sheep then cattle station that was established in 1866 in the Pilbara region of Western Australia near the mouth of the Fortescue River.
-The lessee in 2012 was Fourseasons Corporation; Mardie is operating under the Crown Lease number CL453-1984 and has the Land Act number LA3114/1027.
+Mardie Station is a pastoral lease and sheep then cattle station, that was established in 1866 in the Pilbara region of Western Australia, near the mouth of the Fortescue River.
+Mardie operates under the Crown Lease number CL453-1984 and has the Land Act number LA3114/1027.
+In 2012, the lessee was the Fourseasons Corporation.

 History

-The original pastoral lease was taken by Simpson and MacIntoch, who worked for the Denison Plains Pastoral Company.
-The company equipped the barque Warrier in Melbourne and had intended to sail to Roebuck Bay to settle in another area but following a succession of calms the ship had to land at Cossack when the stock started to die of dehydration.
+The original pastoral lease was taken up by Simpson and MacIntoch, who worked for the Denison Plains Pastoral Company.
+The company equipped the barque Warrier in Melbourne and had intended to sail to Roebuck Bay to settle in another area but, following a succession of calms, the ship had to land at Cossack, after the stock started to die of dehydration.

-Upon landing the group decided to trek south west and eventually squatted at Mardie Springs.
-The station was established and by 1883 three paddocks were fenced, several wells had been dug and the flock was about 18,000 head of sheep.
+Upon landing, the group decided to trek south-west and eventually squatted at Mardie Springs.
+By 1883, three paddocks were fenced, several wells had been dug, and the flock numbered about 18,000 head of sheep.

-The Murray Squatting Company, composed of Cornish, Richardson and the Paterson brothers, sold Yeeda Station in the Kimberley in 1883 and acquired Mardie shortly afterwards paying a "handsome price for the Fortescue River Station".
-Richardson maintained an interest in Mardie over the next 30 years and invested in other nearby properties including Oakabella, Tallering and Boodarie Stations.
+The Murray Squatting Company, composed of Cornish, Richardson and the Paterson brothers, sold Yeeda Station in the Kimberley in 1883 and acquired Mardie shortly afterwards, paying a "handsome price for the Fortescue River Station".
+Richardson maintained an interest in Mardie over the next 30 years and invested in other nearby properties, including Oakabella, Tallering and Boodarie Stations.

-The station was owned at one time by members of the Withnell family who had also established or owned many other stations in the North West including Sherlock, Mount Welcome, Mallina, Karratha, Chirritta and Edjudina.
+The station was owned at one time by members of the Withnell family, who had also established or owned many other stations in the North West including Sherlock, Mount Welcome, Mallina, Karratha, Chirritta and Edjudina.

 The station covers an area of about 225000 ha and has over 8,000 head of specially bred cattle.

 The station was hard hit by flooding in 1894 when the Fortescue River, usually about 10 mi away from the homestead, rose to within metres of the front door.
 The stockyards were destroyed and hundreds of sheep were washed away.